Cosmetology students, hairstylists describe a race divide

 In Fort Lauderdale, Florida, 30-year-old Britany Bain graduated in 2014 from Aveda Institute South Florida, one of more than 60 independently owned and run Aveda schools in the U.S. considered among the top in the industry.

 “The education for textured hair was just completely zero,” said Bain, who is Black.
-“Whenever we touched on textured hair as a topic it was just like how to straighten it.
+“Whenever we touched on textured hair as a topic, it was just like how to straighten it.
 I had come from the natural hair world.
-It got to the point where I was saying, `No, we need to use this, or can I bring this in?'
-It was always `No, what we teach you here is the standard and you just use what we teach you to figure it out when you get into the world.'
-This is supposed to be the Harvard of cosmetology."
+It got to the point where I was saying, `No, we need to use this, or can I bring this in?′”

-Kevin Molin, vice president of Aveda Global Education for Aveda Corp., said the company released educational curricula focused on the care and styling of curly and coily hair in 2012.
-A substantial expansion is launching next month, he said, the “start of our long-term commitment to create an Aveda experience that is fully inclusive.”
+Kevin Molin, vice president of Aveda Global Education for Aveda Corp., said the company released educational curricula that focused on the care and styling of curly and coily hair in 2012, and will be expanding that effort next month “to create an Aveda experience that is fully inclusive.”

 Students at Paul Mitchell Schools, another top name in cosmetology education, have made similar complaints.
 The schools, most also independently owned, recently announced initiatives aimed at including “all hair types as standard learning, not specialized.”